-The relief is given in the form of an accelerated capital allowance for "qualifying expenditure" on refurbishment or conversion of premises within the special regeneration areas.
-Unlike the residential element of the relief, the commercial/retail element is not restricted to pre-1915 buildings.
+The relief is given in the form of an accelerated capital allowance for qualifying expenditure on refurbishment or conversion of rented residential and certain commercial premises within the special regeneration areas.
 The capital allowance is given at the rate of 15% of qualifying expenditure for each of 6 years and 10% in year 7.

 In addition to the capital allowances which the claimant is entitled to in any year any unused allowances from previous years can also be used.
 Capital allowances are unused if there is insufficient income in any year against which the capital allowances can be set.
 At the end of the 7 years, unused capital allowances from earlier years can, in general, be carried forward and set against future income of the business.
 However, in the case of passive investors, it should be noted that any unused capital allowances under this scheme which are carried forward beyond the tax life of the building to which they relate, are immediately lost.

 - The premises must be located within the special regeneration area.

 - In the case of a commercial premises it must be used, after refurbishment/conversion, for retail purposes or for the provision of services within the State or the premises must be let on bona fide commercial terms for such use.